-IEOR offers a Ph.D. degree in 'Industrial Engineering and Operations Research' (for students with M.Tech/ B.Tech/ B.E./ M.Sc entering degree ) and a Ph.D degree in 'Operations Research' as a part of a dual degree M.Sc-Ph.D programme.
+IEOR offers a Ph.D. degree for students with M.Tech./ B.Tech./ B.E./ M.Sc. entering degree who gain admission and satisfy the requirements of the programme.
+The Ph.D. programme is also available for students post B.Sc. in Mathematics or Statistics, through the JAM exam, as part of a dual degree M.Sc-Ph.D, programme.
 Graduates of the Ph.D. programme demonstrate their ability to make original and significant contributions in the field of IEOR through their dissertation work.

-All Ph.D. students in IEOR (joined on or after June 2008) are required to clear a Qualifying Examination, as part of their degree requirements.
+All Ph.D. students in IEOR are required to clear a Qualifying Examination, as part of their degree requirements.
 Click here for more details.

 Periodic dissemination of their findings in conferences, academic journals and factoring in the feedback of peer community is encouraged.
 Placement after completion of the programme is strongly influenced by this activity.